-Currently we have NO weather warnings and NO marine weather warnings
+Currently we have NO weather warnings and NO weather/wind warnings at this time.

 Astronomy Picture of the Day